RusiWang99/RusiWang99.github.io/_pages/cv.md

 * 2021.09–2024.05, Tongji University 🇨🇳, M.Eng. in Vehicle Operation Engineering, Institute of Rail Transit
 > In December 2017, I was selected into the "[Liren Honors Class of Project Pillars (壹系壹班)](https://www.zhihu.com/question/402607492/answer/1295742753), School of Information and Communication Engineering" (Top 5% of the School)
 * 2017.09–2021.07, University of Electronic Science and Technology of China 🇨🇳, B.Eng. in Internet of Things Engineering, School of Information and Communication Engineering
-* 2019.09–2020.02, [Institut Supérieur d'Électronique de Paris](https://www.isep.fr/en/) 🇫🇷, Visiting Undergraduate Student (Awarded by China Scholarship Council, No.201906077013) (LISITE Lab)
+* 2019.09–2020.02, [Institut Supérieur d'Électronique de Paris](https://www.isep.fr/en/) 🇫🇷, Visiting Undergraduate Student (Awarded by China Scholarship Council [(国家留学基金委优秀本科生国际交流项目)][https://www.csc.edu.cn/article/1426], No.201906077013) (LISITE Lab)
 * 2014.09–2017.06, Shanghai Yan'an High School 🇨🇳

 Publications